tamu-edu-students/engr-102-lab-5-team/README.md

 else:
     print("Not positive")
 ```
-then you only need two test cases: a number greater than zero and a number that's not.
-There is no need to have infinite test cases to test every possible number, just one to check the `if` and one to check the `else`.
+then you only need two test cases: a value for `num` greater than zero and a value that's not.
+There is no need to have infinite test cases to test every possible value for `num`, just one to check the `if` and one to check the `else`.

 ## Frequently Asked Questions
 1. **Do we really need to write a lot of test cases?** Only if you want full credit. :)

-2. **What is the minimum number of test cases needed for full credit?** I don't know... just keep writing more test cases!
+2. **What is the minimum number of test cases needed for full credit?** The theoretical minimum is 50, but that's really difficult to do.
+If you think carefully, you can easily obtain full credit with fewer than 100 test cases.
+If you don't yet have enough... just keep writing more test cases!

 Have a question you don't see here?
 Email your instructor!